ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ```
 where `exec` means execute the image eldarica_image.sif, and `eld` is the command of calling Eldarica. `-h` is the parameter of Eldarica

-If you see help information of Eldarica, then you have successfully built the image.
+If you see the help information from Eldarica, then you have successfully built the image.

 #### 2. Python container